Staying warm while wrapping up!

 The Amazing Back-Seat Maneuver: when you park at the mall, you might have a big enough vehicle that you can climb into the back seat, close the door, and put baby into your carrier before you get out.
 You enter the vehicle as a regular person, and emerge like a costumed superhero with baby all wrapped up!

 The Pop and Go Express: if it doesn’t work for you to do it inside the car, you can plan to wrap outside the door of your car.
-A pre-tied carry like Front Cross Carry will be the fastest.
+A pre-tied carry like Front Cross Carry will be the fastest and is perfect for winter babywearing.
 Pop baby in, then close your coat (already on) around you both and head for the door.
 You can use a babywearing coat works best for fitting around both of you without letting in the cold but any large coat could be used if it keeps you warm enough.

 The Arms-Full Hustle: a third great winter option is to grab the wrap, and the baby, and hurry inside, where you can then get wrapped up at leisure once you are out of the cold weather.
 This works best if you do not become nervous when wrapping in front of onlookers!
 If you and baby are not wearing separate coats, then you’ll want to hold baby inside your coat for the hustle.